wger-project/wger/docs/commands.rst

     migrate_db              Run all database migrations
     start                   Start the application using django's built in webserver

-You can also get help on a specific command with ``invoke --help <command>``.
+You can also get help on a specific command with ``wger --help <command>``.

 .. note::
     Most commands support a ``--settings-path`` command line option that sets the settings file to use for the operation.
 If you use it, it is recommended to use absolute paths, for example::

-        invoke bootstrap --settings-path /path/to/development/wger/settings-test.py
+        wger bootstrap --settings-path /path/to/development/wger/settings-test.py